coins/bitcoin-scripts/decaying-multi-signature.md

 This idea was found on Twitter in a thread by [@JWWeatherman_ and @giacomozucco](https://twitter.com/JWWeatherman_/status/1249101431161774080).

 See also Pieter Wuille's Miniscript example ["A 3-of-3 that turns into a 2-of-3 after 90 days"](http://bitcoin.sipa.be/miniscript/).

+# Alternative Decaying MultiSig
+A decaying MultiSig is also possible using a regular MultiSig.
+One party creates a TX with a `nLocktime` and signs it using `SIGHASH_NONE`.
+Such a partially signed transaction makes an UTXO decay into a MultiSig with a lower threshold.

+### Drawbacks
+- It requires interaction.
+- It requires a new TX for every UTXO.
+- Each party has to sign such a TX.
+- Each party has to store all TXs securely.